1997–98 Minnesota Timberwolves season

 The 1997–98 Minnesota Timberwolves season was the ninth season for the Minnesota Timberwolves in the National Basketball Association.

+Season summary

+Off-season

-During the off-season, the Timberwolves acquired Stanley Roberts from the Los Angeles Clippers, and later on signed free agent Tom Hammonds in November.
+During the off-season, the Timberwolves acquired Stanley Roberts from the Los Angeles Clippers on draft day, and later on signed free agent Tom Hammonds in November.
 In October, All-Star forward Kevin Garnett signed a six-year contract extension with the Timberwolves, which was worth $126 million.